-On the first day of absence please contact Mrs H White or Mrs A Bower by telephone on 01425 282322 or email, 6thattendance@highcliffe.dorset.sch.uk.
+On the first day of absence please contact Mrs H White or Mrs A Bower by telephone on 01425 282322 or email, 6thattendance@highcliffeschool.com

 Please contact the Sixth Form Office on the first day of any absence and confirm in writing when your son/daughter returns to school.
-All absences, eg medical, interviews, etc, must be accompanied by a covering letter to enable payments to be coded appropriately and to ensure that eligible students qualify for EMA payment.
+All absences, eg medical, interviews, etc, must be accompanied by a covering letter to be coded appropriately.